neloe/explorations-in-unity/README.md

 ### Code Snippets

-* Rigidbody2D has an option for gravity; that's obnoxious to find.
+* Rigidbody2D has an option for gravity; that's obnoxious to find
+ * Gravity STILL doesn't accellerate? is my scale too small?

 Gravity and jumping; why not
 ```cs